-I love baking it in a rectangular pan and cutting it into squares, so each piece contains a whole apricot half.
-A simple dusting of powdered sugar on top adds the perfect finishing touch.
+I like to bake this cake in a rectangular pan and cut it into squares, so each slice has a whole apricot half in the center.

 Ingredients